Cytokines for Treatment of Acute Exposure to

 • If there are very significant shortages of medical countermeasures, including myeloid cytokines, public health authorities may recommend modification of standard dosing schedules.

-• Neupogen: Public health authorities might, for example, recommend using Neupogen at a dose of 5 mcg/kg/day instead of 10 mcg/kg/day, dosing perhaps less frequently than daily until adequate supplies arrive to treat all patients at the higher daily dose, and/or stopping administration when ANC reaches 5,000/mm3 (= 5.0 x 109 cells/L) rather than 10,000/mm3 (= 10.0 x 109 cells/L).
+• Neupogen and Nypozi: Public health authorities might, for example, recommend using Neupogen at a dose of 5 mcg/kg/day instead of 10 mcg/kg/day, dosing perhaps less frequently than daily until adequate supplies arrive to treat all patients at the higher daily dose, and/or stopping administration when ANC reaches 5,000/mm3 (= 5.0 x 109 cells/L) rather than 10,000/mm3 (= 10.0 x 109 cells/L).
 These recommendations, however, are NOT included in the FDA drug label.

-• Neulasta, Udenyca, and Stimufend: Public health authorities might recommend giving the first dose (day 1) and require a CBC prior to the second dose (day 8) in order to consider whether the second dose is necessary or possibly delay it.
+• Neulasta, Udenyca, Stimufend, and Ziextenzo: Public health authorities might recommend giving the first dose (day 1) and require a CBC prior to the second dose (day 8) in order to consider whether the second dose is necessary or possibly delay it.
 Subject matter experts would recommend NOT administering the second dose if the ANC exceeds 5,000/mm3 (= 5.0 x 109 cells/L).
 These recommendations, however, are NOT included in the FDA drug label.

 • If resources are scarce, including cytokines, triage modification including when to use cytokines may be considered in order to provide the greatest good for the greatest number of people.